brunokoga/Montevideo/bestiary3_dir/kami.md

 When a jinushigami becomes this powerful, it is known as an elder jinushigami.
 An elder jinushigami is generally a Colossal creature, and rarely has fewer than 28 Hit Dice—most are between CR 22 and CR 25, although exact details vary.
 An elder jinushigami's ward can cover a much larger area than that of a typical jinushigami, usually with a radius of 1 mile per CR possessed by the elder jinushigami.
 An elder jinushigami also gains additional spell-like abilities to more closely reflect its role in the world.
 Listed below are several examples.

 **Glacier Kami** : An elder jinushigami associated with a vast glacier, be it one that carves mountains or runs along a polar coastline, appears as a humanoid made of blocks of ice.
-These kami have the cold subtype instead of the earth subtype (and thus gain immunity to cold and vulnerability to fire, and can use _ [cone of cold](spell_dir/coneOfCold#_cone-of-cold_ and _ [wall of ice](spell_dir/wallOfIce#_wall-of-ice)_ as spell-like abilities three times per day each.
+These kami have the cold subtype instead of the earth subtype (and thus gain immunity to cold and vulnerability to fire), and can use _ [cone of cold](spell_dir/coneOfCold#_cone-of-cold)_ and _ [wall of ice](spells/wallOfIce#_wall-of-ice)_ as spell-like abilities three times per day each.

 **Great Reef Kami** : An elder jinushigami whose domain contains a sizable coral reef of considerable age appears as a humanoid constructed of living coral draped with seaweed.
-Great reef kami have the water subtype instead of the earth subtype, gain the aquatic subtype (and the amphibious special quality, gain a swim speed of 60 ft., and gain the ability to use _ [tsunami](advanced/spell_dir/tsunami#_tsunami_ once per day as a spell-like ability.
+Great reef kami have the water subtype instead of the earth subtype, gain the aquatic subtype (and the amphibious special quality), gain a swim speed of 60 ft., and gain the ability to use _ [tsunami](advance_dir/spells/tsunami#_tsunami)_ once per day as a spell-like ability.

-**Mountain Kami** : When an elder jinushigami's ward includes the tallest peak in a range or region, it gains the use of _ [flesh to stone](spell_dir/fleshToStone#_flesh-to-stone_ and _ [wall of stone](spell_dir/wallOfStone#_wall-of-stone)_ three times per day each.
+**Mountain Kami** : When an elder jinushigami's ward includes the tallest peak in a range or region, it gains the use of _ [flesh to stone](spell_dir/fleshToStone#_flesh-to-stone)_ and _ [wall of stone](spells/wallOfStone#_wall-of-stone)_ three times per day each.

 **Volcano Kami** : An elder jinushigami that includes in its ward an active volcano appears as a humanoid made of equal parts molten rock and solid stone.
-A volcano kami has the fire subtype instead of the earth subtype (and thus gains immunity to fire and vulnerability to cold, can use _ [fireball](spell_dir/fireball#_fireball_ three times per day as a spell-like ability, and can use _ [wall of lava](advanced/spell_dir/wallOfLava#_wall-of-lava_ once per day as a spell-like ability.
+A volcano kami has the fire subtype instead of the earth subtype (and thus gains immunity to fire and vulnerability to cold), can use _ [fireball](spell_dir/fireball#_fireball)_ three times per day as a spell-like ability, and can use _ [wall of lava](advanced/spell_dir/wallOfLava#_wall-of-lava)_ once per day as a spell-like ability.

 # Kami, Kodama